EricThomson/CCN_caiman_mesmerize_workshop_2023/README.md

 # Installation instructions

-These are end-user instructions.
+These are end-user instructions, they might look daunting but we have tried to describe each step in detail.
 If you are interested in development see the devmode instructions on the respective repositories.

 We recommend installing the `mesmerize-core` conda package which gives you everything that you need, including `caiman`. `fastplotlib` is installed separately but that is relatively trivial. [**If you haven't already done so please acquaint yourself with virtual environments**](https://www.freecodecamp.org/news/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c/)